Inter-laboratory proficiency testing

 The Circle Technique (Van Nuland, 1992) is a very effective and underused technique to simultaneously compare the means and the variances of several items, while allowing you to identify potential outliers.

 Algorithm A and the Q/Hampel method are used to obtain robust estimators of mean and standard deviation.
-Algorithm S is used to estimated the scale estimator from standard deviations or ranges.
+Algorithm S is used to estimate the scale estimator from standard deviations or ranges.

 Results for inter-laboratory proficiency testing in XLSTAT